phu0ngng/nccl/doc/source/mpi.rst

 In some implementations, progress on one rank may need MPI to be called on another rank.
 While this is usually bad for performance, it can be argued that this is a valid MPI implementation.

-As a result, blocking in a NCCL collective operations, for example calling cudaStreamSynchronize, may create a deadlock in some cases because not calling MPI will not make other ranks progress, hence reach the NCCL call, hence unblock the NCCL operation.
+As a result, blocking on a NCCL collective operation, for example calling cudaStreamSynchronize, may create a deadlock in some cases because not calling MPI on one rank could block other ranks, preventing them from reaching the NCCL call that would unblock the NCCL collective on the first rank.

 In that case, the cudaStreamSynchronize call should be replaced by a loop like the following: